helder-jaspion/go-springfield-bank/README.md

 ## Endpoints
 ### Accounts
-- `POST /accounts` - Creates an account
+- `POST /accounts` - Create an account
     - accepts `X-Idempotent-Key` header
-- `GET /accounts` - fetch all the accounts
+- `GET /accounts` - Fetch all the accounts
 - `GET /accounts/:id/balance` - Get the balance of an account

 ### Authentication
-- `POST /login` - authenticates the user and return the access token
+- `POST /login` - Authenticate the user and return the access token

 ### Transfers
-- `POST /transfers` - transfer money to another account
+- `POST /transfers` - Transfer money to another account
     - requires `Authorization`
     - accepts `X-Idempotent-Key` header
 - `GET /transfers` - Fetch all the transfers related to the logged in account